Pppp1116/content-license-policy/README.md

 > **Important:** This is a custom policy inspired by Creative Commons BY-NC-SA 4.0, but it is **not** a standard Creative Commons license.
 For the Content covered here, **only this Policy applies**.
 In any conflict between this Policy and any external template, summary, or license label, **this Policy prevails**.

 By accessing, using, copying, or distributing any Content, **you agree to be bound** by this Policy.
+If you do not agree, do not access, use, copy, or distribute the Content.

 ---